• Skip to primary navigation

 • Add the butter and mix until crumbly.

-• Add the buttermilk (not all at once) and mix with your hand until moist.
+• Using a spatula add the buttermilk (not all at once) and mix until moist.
+The dough will have a shaggy texture.

-• Turn dough onto floured surface and blend until it forms a round ball.
+• Turn dough onto floured surface and blend with your hands until it forms a round ball.
+Add a bit more flour to make it easier to handle.
+Try not to overwork it.
 Flatten with your hand slightly to form a disc about 7-8 inches across.

 • Place on baking sheet.
 Score an X on the top with a sharp knife (about ½ way through the bread.